hrishikeshs/writings/just-use-ai.md

 The effect this will have on existing software companies will be devastating - No one will make any money because there will be intense competition.
-Remember all those developers who were laid off? what do you think they are doing at home? they are using AI to build software which used to be sold by their old company before..and are either trying to compete with the company, or putting it up for free as open source software.
+Remember all those developers who were laid off? what do you think they are doing at home?
+They are using AI to build software which used to be sold by their old company before..and are either trying to compete with the company, or putting it up for free as open source software.